 Every still, sparkling or flavoured Co-op bottle of water* you buy helps charitable projects in Africa.

-Every Co-op bottle of water you buy helps charitable projects in Africa, whether it's still, sparkling or flavoured.
-We are the only supermarket with a charity water, Fairbourne Springs, and in 2016 we celebrated 10 years of this great work.
+We are the only supermarket with an own brand charity water, Fairbourne Springs, and in 2016 we celebrated 10 years of this great work.
 In partnership with The One Foundation, our Fairbourne Springs bottled water has given back to communities across Sub-Saharan Africa for the last decade.

 But we didn't stop there, in January 2017 we extended our commitment from just Fairbourne Springs.
 Now, for every litre sold of any still, sparkling or flavoured Co-op water, 3p is donated to The One Foundation to be invested in clean water, sanitation and hygiene projects in Africa.
 In November 2016, £7 million had been raised from bottles of water you have bought in your local store, and 1.5 million lives were changed.
 You can read more about the One Foundation projects that our funding helps here

 For that we want to say a huge thank you.